GlassBricks/StagedBlueprintPlanning/mod-portal/readme.md

 # Staged Blueprint Planning

-The ultimate mod for designing multi-stage blueprints, e.g. for 100% speedruns.
+The ultimate mod for designing multi-stage blueprints.
 A.K.A. the Nefrums-approved anti-anti-Anti-tool.

 Separate your builds into stages.
 Edit entities in any stage, and changes will automatically be applied to all later stages.
 Create a blueprint book of all stages in one click.